flutter-cavalry/bull_fs/README.md

 Unified file system APIs for Dart IO, Android SAF, and iOS / macOS `NSFileCoordinator` (mostly for iCloud access).

-## APIs
+## Usage

 ### `BFEnv`

-`BFEnv` is the core of this package.
-Each support platform has its own implementation of `BFEnv`.
-This class defines a set of supported file-system APIs.
+`BFEnv` is the core type of this package.
+Each supported platform has its own implementation of `BFEnv`.
+This class defines a set of common file-system APIs.
 There are 3 implementations:

-- `BFLocalEnv`: for local file system, a wrapper around Dart IO.
+- `BFLocalEnv`: Dart IO.
-- `BFSafEnv`: for Android Storage Access Framework (SAF).
+- `BFSafEnv`: Android Storage Access Framework (SAF).
-- `BFNsfcEnv`: for iOS / macOS `NSFileCoordinator` (mostly for iCloud access).
+- `BFNsfcEnv`: iOS / macOS `NSFileCoordinator` (mostly for iCloud access).

 Below is a good summary of what to use on different platforms: